Phonics Programme Overview

 Parent support videos and guides for phonics

-The following videos show you how to pronounce the sounds and how we teach blending and tricky words.
+The following link takes you to the Little Wandle Letters and Sounds Revised website.
+There are videos showing you how to pronounce the sounds and how we teach blending and tricky words.
 Notice how the children don’t add an ‘uh’ sound at the end, so they say: ‘t’ not ‘tuh’.
 Use the downloadable information to help your child remember how to write their letters and say their sounds.

 Supporting your child with reading at home